 How Crimea was annexed: March of 2014 in the eyes of Moscow, Kiev and Sevastopol

-21 March 2014, Vladimir Putin signed a law formally securing the entrance of Crimea to Russia.
-It took the Kremlin and pro-Russian forces in Crimea less than a month to “connect” the new territory.
-Neither Ukraine nor most countries of the world recognize this “accession” and consider it an annexation.
-"Medusa"Talked with more than two dozen participants in the events in the Crimea and on both sides of the Russian-Ukrainian border - and made an oral chronicle of how Crimea became" part of Russia "and how those who made history with their own hands felt at that time.
+On March 21, 2014, Vladimir Putin signed a law formalizing the entry of Crimea into Russia.
+It took the Kremlin and pro-Russian forces in Crimea less than a month to "annex" the new territory.
+Neither Ukraine nor most of the countries of the world recognize this “accession” and consider it an annexation.
+"Medusa”Talked to more than two dozen participants in the events in Crimea itself and on both sides of the Russian-Ukrainian border - and made an oral chronicle of how Crimea became“ part of Russia ”and how those who made history with their own hands felt at that time.

 February 21.
 President of Ukraine Viktor Yanukovych signs an agreement on resolving the crisis with representatives of the opposition and leaves Kiev on the same day.
 "Euromaidan" wins.

 - February-2014: director of the Yalta zoo "Fairy Tale" and the park of lions "Taigan"

 In January, 2014, I was passing through Kiev and went to the Maidan.
 And I saw it all with my own eyes - a cage with Yanukovych on the golden toilet and the rest.
 I was disgusted, even though I never voted for Yanukovych.
 He was elected, suffer, there are some rules.